Peak 5100 (Deep Peak)

 Find Nearby Peaks

 This peak is not in the book.
+Livingston Douglas revised the access section, provided a new route, added new photos.
 Erik Pohlmann has provided a new route variation for this peak which is set out below.
-Updated June 2018
+Updated October 2023

 Peak 5100 is located on a ridge that separates Grouse Creek and Blacks Creek.
 I recommend climbing it and Peak 5096 via the connecting ridge.
 The peak can also be climbed from Blacks Creek via Lime Creek.
 See the Peak 5096 page for details.
 USGS Arrowrock Dam